-(In accordance with GAR 116(1))
+(In accordance with Greyhounds Australasia Rule 51 (1))

 - 1. The name of a greyhound which has raced (including a qualifying trial) shall NOT be changed unless the person requesting the change can provide evidence that the name is either offensive or discriminatory in anyway. - 2.
-The name of a greyhound which has not competed in any way shall NOT be changed unless the person requesting the change can provide evidence that the name is either offensive or discriminatory in anyway. - 3.
-An application to change the name of a greyhound which has not competed and the reason for the name change is because the name differs to that supplied on the naming application (with the exception of a name selected by Greyhounds Australasia) may be approved on the condition that - a) Where the difference was a result of the applicant's name selections being difficult to read or interpret, a fee equal to that applicable for a new certificate must be paid. - b) Where the difference was as a result of an error by either ORI or GA no fee will be charged.
+The name of a greyhound which has not competed in any way shall NOT be changed unless the person requesting the change can provide evidence that the name is either offensive or discriminatory in anyway. - An application to change the name of a greyhound which has not competed and the 3. reason for the name change is because the name differs to that supplied on the naming application (with the exception of a name selected by Greyhounds Australasia) may be approved on the condition that - - Where the difference was a result of the applicant's name selections being difficult a) to read or interpret, a fee equal to that applicable for a replacement greyhound identification card must be paid. - Where the difference was as a result of an error by either the Office of Racing b) Integrity or Greyhounds Australasia no fee will be charged.